andyjmorgan/WOLMesh/README.md

 https://github.com/andyjmorgan/WOLMesh/tree/master/Publish

 1. On a target machine, install the agent msi file.
-2. Download the nodeconfig.json file and modify the server address
+2. Download the windows-nodeconfig.json file and modify the server address

 ```json
 "serveraddress": "https://recording.lab.local:7443",
 ```

-3. Drop the nodeconfig.json file into the installation folder
+3. Rename the file to nodeconfig.json and place the file in the installation folder.
 4. Start the Wake On Lan Mesh Agent service.
 5. Your device should now appear in the console.